Key Highlights

 Impact of Poor Oral Habits on Breath

-Poor oral habits can contribute significantly to bad breath.
-Individuals who neglect proper oral hygiene practices are more susceptible to the development of halitosis.
-Here are some ways in which poor oral habits can impact breath:
+Poor oral habits can lead to bad breath.
+People who do not take good care of their teeth and mouth are more likely to get halitosis.
+Here are some ways poor habits can affect your breath:

 Health Conditions Leading to Bad Breath